Handicap FAQs

 There are three steps required for a first-time handicap to be activated – application, payment & 54 holes of scorecards.

-Our standard process is to wait until all three steps are completed before activating the golfer’s entity on GOLF Link.
-Some people want their GOLF Link number before they have submitted cards – in these cases, the handicap will come up as ‘Unallocated’ on GOLF Link until 54 holes of scores are entered on your playing history.
+Our standard process is to wait until all three steps are completed before activating the golfer’s entity with Golf Australia.
+Some people want their number before they have submitted cards – in these cases, the handicap will come up as ‘Unallocated’ on the Golf Australia system until 54 holes of scores are entered on your playing history.

-However, if you want your GOLF Link number before you've submitted your scorecards, just let us know and we can activate your GOLF Link number straight away.
+However, if you want your Golf ID (Formerly Golf Link number) before you've submitted your scorecards, just let us know and we can activate your number straight away.

 Yes.
 As a member of The SGA Golf Club you have your own golf-specific personal insurance program (PIP) which includes public liability cover.
-For more information regarding this program and to view the full PIP disclosure statement, go to the Golf Australia Insurance page on the Golf Australia website.
+For more information regarding this program and to view the full PIP disclosure statement, go to the Golf Australia Website.

 Yes, golfers under 18 can access an official Australian golf handicap through The SGA Golf Club for $68.